 If this sounds like you, then you need to read on.
 I am telling you now in no uncertain terms.
 Living that life is no way to live.
 Holding onto so much negativity, anxiety and dread towards your job is not doing you any favours.
 It is both physically and mentally unhealthy for you to feel so battered and defeated by your role.

-You might be thinking that it is time to look for another job?
+As a result, you might be thinking that it is time to look for another job?
 Well, maybe.
 But before you jump ship, you might want to consider how your own mindset and negative self-talk have exacerbated your current situation.
-I am not suggesting this will be an easy task, but let's work together to help you fall back in love with your day job.
+I am not suggesting this will be an easy task.
+But let's work together to help you fall back in love with your day job.

 Where do I start?

-Most people in your shoes would be straight onto the internet looking for another job, but as I mentioned, your circumstances might be affected by your own mindset, which means that a career change might not resolve the underlying issue.
-This is why I suggest we work on your mindset first, uncovering the positive aspects of your current role and looking for opportunities to appreciate what you have.
+Most people in your shoes would be straight onto the internet looking for another job.
+But as I mentioned, your circumstances might be affected by your own mindset.
+This means that a career change might not resolve the underlying issue.
+Therefore, I suggest we work on your mindset first.
+We want to uncover the positive aspects of your current role and looking for opportunities to appreciate what you have.
 Appreciation can definitely help you to learn to love your job.

 In this post, I am issuing you with three very important lessons to work through.
-These lessons will help you to rekindle your passion and make a considerable change to the dialogue that is running through your head currently on your way to work.
-Please, work through each of these lessons with intention and celebrate all of your wins, as even small moments of positivity can impact on your job satisfaction.
+These lessons will help you to rekindle your passion and make a considerable change to your internal dialogue.
+Please, work through each of these lessons with intention.
+Celebrate all of your wins.
+Even small moments of positivity can impact on your job satisfaction.